ericmeyer1/datafun-05-data-at-rest/README.md

 Eric Meyer
 Data Analytics Fundamentals Project 5

-The goal of this project is to gain skills with:
+The goal of this project is to gain Python skills in:
 - Reading from data files
 - Processing data from files
 - Writing output files
-- Utilizing Python's file-based relational database SQLite (sqlite3)
+- Utilizing file-based relational database SQLite (sqlite3)